hanami/guides/content/v2.1/introduction/building-an-api.md

 end
 ```

-In addition to the `#one` method, which will return `nil` if there's no book with the requisite id, rom-rb relations also provide a `#one!` method, which instead raises a `ROM::TupleCountMismatchError` exception when no record is found.
+In addition to the `#one` method, which will return `nil` if there's no book with the requisite id, ROM relations also provide a `#one!` method, which instead raises a `ROM::TupleCountMismatchError` exception when no record is found.

 We can use this to handle 404s via Hanami's action exception handling: `config.handle_exception`.
 This action configuration takes the name of a method to invoke when a particular exception occurs.